Yuhaaviatam of San Manuel Nation

-The other federally recognized Serrano tribe is the Morongo Band of Mission Indians, located in Riverside County, California.
+The other federally recognized Serrano tribe is the Morongo Band of Mission Indians, located in San Bernardino County, California.

 Government

-The Yuhaaviatam of San Manuel Nation is headquartered in San Bernardino in San Bernardino County.
+The Yuhaaviatam of San Manuel Nation is headquartered in Highland in San Bernardino County.
 The tribe is governed by a democratically elected, seven-person tribal council.
-Their current tribal chairperson is Ken Ramirez.
+Their current tribal chairperson is Lynn Valbuena.

 Reservation

 San Manuel Reservation is a federally recognized Indian reservation in San Bernardino County.
 Originally, it was 658 acres in size, but has expanded to 800 acres.
 Established in 1891, the reservation was named for Santos Manuel, a prominent tribal leader.

+Economic Development

+Businesses

+The Yuhaaviatam of San Manuel Nation employ more than 7,000 employees in the Inland Empire region of California.
+They own and operate Yaamava' Resort & Casino, Serrano Buffet, The Pines, Chingon's Kitchen, Tutu's Food Court, and Big Mo's, all located in San Bernardino.

+Philanthropy

-In December 2016, the tribe arranged the lighting of the Arrowhead landmark for 14 nights, in honor of the 14 victims killed by domestic terrorists the year before in San Bernardino.
-This is a California Historical Monument and namesake for various local places.
-Together with the Morongo Band of Mission Indians of Southern California, the San Manuel Band made a "joint donation totaling $600,000 to the San Bernardino United Relief Fund shortly after the shooting last year.
+In December 2016, the tribe arranged the lighting of their Arrowhead landmark, a California Historical Monument, for 14 nights, in honor of the 14 victims killed by domestic terrorists the year before in San Bernardino.
+Together with the Morongo Band of Mission Indians of Southern California, the San Manuel Band made a "joint donation totaling $600,000 to the San Bernardino United Relief Fund shortly after the shooting last year."

-The Yuhaaviatam of San Manuel Nation employ more than 4000 team members and is one of the primary employers in the Inland Empire region of California.
-They own and operate Yaamava Resort & Casino (renovated in 2016), Serrano Buffet, The Pines, Rock N’ Brews, Chingon's Kitchen, Tutu's Food Court, and Big Mo's, all located in San Bernardino.

 In 2019, the tribe made a donation of $25 million to the Loma Linda University Children’s Hospital.
 In honor of the donation, the fifth floor of the children's hospital is slated to be named the San Manuel Maternity Pavilion.
 In 2020, the band made a $9 million gift to the University of Nevada, Las Vegas.
 The gift will be used for education and innovation related to tribal gaming operations and law.

+In 2025, the tribe endowed $3 million to the public university, California State University San Marcos.
+This built on a previous endowment from 10 years before which went towards the launch of the California Indian Culture and Sovereignty Center.